Kyrgyzstan, the land where dreams come true

 The Kyrgyz are originally a nomadic people tribe that left the Altai region.
 The Kyrgyz are a Turkish people closely related to the Kazakhs, Uzbeks, Uyghurs, Turkmen, Azerbaijan and Turks.
 Particularly in the time of Jengiz Khan, the population composition changed.
 There are even rumors that ethnic Kyrgyz had blond hair and blue eyes.
 Years of domination by others cultures have made the Kyrgyz who they are.
 A largely Muslim population with a strong Russian influence.
 Especially in the time of the Soviet Union, many ethnic Russians lived in Kyrgyzstan.
 Their influence was enormous and nowadays the majority speak Russian as their first language and have Russian Orthodox religion has an important place in society.

 Unlike big brother Kazakhstan, Kyrgyzstan has no oil or gas reserves.
 So the economy is much more diverse.
 A significant part of the gross national product comes from Kyrgyz migrants who live in Russia (or other countries).
 Kyrgyzstan’s economy is growing.
 Especially in the agricultural and tourism sector.
 Traditionally, Kyrgyzstan is a transit country.
 First on the Silk Road and now as a supraregional player for Central Asia.
 For example, the Dordoi bazaar in Bishkek is the largest bazaar of all CIS countries.
 Kyrgyzstan has important border crossings to China and these are widely used to import Chinese goods (and transit them).
 However, this function is increasingly being adopted to more modern (and more accessible) border crossings between China and Kazakhstan.

 The agricultural sector is still very important for Kyrgyzstan.
 The Fergana valley and the Issyk Kul region account for the largest share in agriculture.
-The Naryn region is mainly important for the livestock industry.
+Further, the Naryn region is mainly important for the livestock industry.
 On the fertile grounds of Kyrgyzstan are grwoing many fruits such as apricots, apples, pears, berries, pomegranates and citrus fruits.
 In terms of vegetables, there are growing mainly tomatoes, carrots, onions, potatoes, peppers and cabbages.